llm-bible/llm-bible.github.io/_publications/zhou2023instruction.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2311.07911"}
   - {name: "Code", url: "https://github.com/google-research/google-research/tree/master/instruction_following_eval"}
-tags: ['Prompting', 'Ethics and Bias', 'Has Code']
+tags: ['Has Code', 'Prompting', 'Ethics and Bias']
 ---
 One core capability of Large Language Models (LLMs) is to follow natural language instructions.
 However, the evaluation of such abilities is not